aimms/how-to/Articles/375/375-library-function-procedure.rst

 * Green arrows: To be implemented inside the procedure body.

-The above mechanism is used in :doc:`data for optimization libraries<../334/334-data-optimization-libraries>`.
+The above mechanism is used in :doc:`Data for optimization libraries<../334/334-data-optimization-libraries>`.
 That article also illustrates the use of indexed output arguments.

 Procedures in expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+I suppose you mean use in definitions as well ?
+Perhaps mention that somewhere in this section ?

 The use of procedures inside expressions is limited to scalar evaluation.
 Typical examples are: